David Anthony Kraft: Fictioneer Books

 In 1983, Kraft founded David Anthony Kraft's Comics Interview, which ran for 150 issues between 1983 and 1995, and garnered Eisner and Eagle Award nominations.
 As suggested by the title, each issue of Comics Interview was filled entirely with in-depth creator interviews.
+The concept was pitched to Kraft by Jim Salicrup, who was inspired to have a magazine which explored the comics industry in the same way that the magazine Interview explored the film industry, through interviews of people within the industry.

 Literary agent

 Since 1974, Kraft was the literary agent for the estate of pulp author Otis Adelbert Kline.

 Influences and personal life

 Kraft counted science fiction author Leigh Brackett, Stan Lee, and writer E. Hoffmann Price as mentors.
-He lived in Clayton, Georgia.

 Kraft died from COVID-19 on May 19, 2021.
-He is survived by his wife, Jennifer Bush-Kraft and son, Bryce William Davidson Bush.
+He is survived by his wife, Jennifer Bush-Kraft and son, Bryce Bush.